The Cocoanuts (1929) Director: Robert Florey and Joseph Santley

 ★★★★☆

-As the first feature-length Marx Brothers film, The Cocoanuts is a wonderful comedy filled with classic Groucho Marx zingers and absurdist mockery of status quo aristocratic culture.
+The first feature-length Marx Brothers film, The Cocoanuts offers a terrific introduction to the absurdist brand of comedy we have come to expect from the Marx Brothers.
+The film is filled with all manner of classic Groucho Marx zingers and subtle mockery of status quo elite culture.
 Amidst the 1920s land boom, Groucho plays a character named Mr. Hammer who runs a hotel in Florida called the “Hotel de Cocoanut.”
-His preference is to sleep on the job until Harpo and Chico arrive with empty suitcases, ready to rob unsuspecting clientele.
-Mrs. Potter, an aristocrat with concerns about her daughter’s impending marriage, is played by Molly Dumont (she was featured in seven of the Marx Brothers’ films).
-Her daughter is in love with a struggling architect who is blamed for stealing Mrs. Potter’s diamond.
-Naturally, with this cohort of people united together in one hotel, chaos ensues.
+His preference is to sleep on the job and avoid paying his staff until Harpo and Chico arrive with empty suitcases, ready to rob unsuspecting clientele.
+The only paying client at the hotel is a wealthy dowager named Mrs. Potter, an aristocrat with concerns about her daughter’s impending marriage (played by Margaret Dumont –she was featured in seven of the Marx Brothers’ films).
+Her daughter Polly (Mary Eaton) is in love with a struggling architect named Bob Adams (Oscar Shaw) who is blamed for stealing Mrs. Potter’s diamond necklace (he is eventually arrested).
+Naturally, with this strange mix of people all united under one roof, chaos ensues.

 Best Quotations from the Film (mainly courtesy of Groucho Marx):